athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Sard.md

 abilities_mid:
   - name: ""
   - name: "Splintering Death"
-    desc: " (electricity,primal) When the sard dies, its body explodes in a 30-foot emanation.
+    desc: " (electricity,primal) When the sard dies, its body explodes in a @Template[emanation|distance:30].
 All creatures in the area take 10d6 electricity damage and 10d6 piercing damage (DC 43 Reflex check save).
 Any creature that takes piercing damage is also exposed to sard venom."

 attacks:
   - name: ""